 - A. Each hospital shall provide central medical and surgical supply services with facilities that are responsible for processing, sterilizing, storing, distributing supplies and equipment to all units of the hospital.
-(Refer to Section 66, Physical Facilities, Central Medical and Surgical Supply Department, for space and equipment requirements.) - B. The central sterilization and supply service shall be under the direct supervision of a Registered Nurse or other qualified person who is trained in management, aseptic procedures, supply processing, and control methods which are applicable to central sterilization and supply service. - C. Policies and procedures shall have evidence of ongoing review and/or revision.
+(Refer to Section 66, Physical Facilities, Central Medical and Surgical Supply Department, for space and equipment requirements.)

+- B. The central sterilization and supply service shall be under the direct supervision of a Registered Nurse or other qualified person who is trained in management, aseptic procedures, supply processing and control methods which are applicable to central sterilization and supply service.

+- C. Policies and procedures shall have evidence of ongoing review and/or revision.
 The first page of each manual shall have the annual review date, signature of the department and/or person(s) conducting the review.

-Policies and procedures shall include:
+- D. Policies and procedures shall include:

 - 1. Job descriptions;

-- 2. Infection control measures:
+- 2. Infection control measures;

 - 3. Assembly and operation of equipment;

 - 4. Safety practices;

 - 5. Orientation for new employees;

 - 6. Care and cleaning of equipment;

 - 7. Evaluation of:

 - a.
-Cleaning effectiveness;
+Cleaning effectiveness; and

 - b.
-Sterilizing effectiveness;
+Sterilizing effectivenes.

-- 8. Receiving, decontaminating, cleaning, preparing, disinfecting, and sterilizing reusable items;
+- 8. Receiving, decontaminating, cleaning, preparing, disinfecting and sterilizing reusable items;

 - 9. Assembling and wrapping of packs (to include the double-wrapped techniques);

 - 10. Storage and distribution of sterile equipment/medical supplies;

 - 11. Use of chemical indicators and biological spore tests for sterilizers;

 - 12. Recalling and disposing/reprocessing of outdated sterile supplies;

 - 13. Cleaning and disinfecting of surfaces, utensils, and equipment;

-- 14. Specifications for cold-liquid sterilization and gas sterilization (if used); and

-- 15. Collection and disposal of supplies recalled by the manufacturer. - 16.
-Ongoing QI program. - D. Precautions shall be exercised to prevent the mixing of sterile and unsterile supplies and equipment.
-The precautions shall be set forth in written policies. - E. Procedures shall be developed for unloading and transporting flash sterilized items.
-The procedures shall be developed with the assistance of the Infection Control Committee and shall provide for the aseptic transfer within the physical constraints of the facility. - F. Relevant inservice educational programs shall be conducted on a regularly scheduled basis not less than 12 per year.
-There shall be written documentation with employee signature, program title/subject, presenter, date and outline or narrative of presented program. - G. A liaison with the Infection Control Committee shall be maintained. - H. Records shall be maintained of all autoclave loads, both routine and "flash," which shall include the date, time, lot number (on routine loads), the time at temperature (where a recorder is not available), item(s) sterilized and shall identify the person performing the task. - I. Autoclaves shall meet the following requirements: - 1.
+- 14. Specifications for cold-liquid sterilization and gas sterilization (if used); and - 15.
+Collection and disposal of supplies recalled by the manufacturer. - E. There shall be an ongoing QA/PI program specific to the area. - F. Precautions shall be exercised to prevent the mixing of sterile and unsterile supplies and equipment.
+The precautions shall be set forth in written policies. - G. Procedures shall be developed for unloading and transporting flash sterilized items.
+The procedures shall be developed with the assistance of the Infection Control Committee and shall provide for the aseptic transfer within the physical constraints of the facility. - H. Relevant educational programs shall be conducted on a regularly scheduled basis not less than 12 per year.
+There shall be written documentation with employee signature, program title/subject, presenter, date and outline or narrative of presented program. - I. A liaison with the Infection Control Committee shall be maintained. - J. Records shall be maintained of all autoclave loads, both routine and "flash," which shall include the date, time, lot number (on routine loads), the time at temperature (where a recorder is not available), item(s) sterilized and shall identify the person performing the task. - K. Autoclaves shall meet the following requirements: - 1.
 The efficacy of autoclaves, both for routine and "flash" use, shall be determined weekly through the use of biological spore monitors; - 2.
-The results of all biological spore monitoring shall be reported to the Infection Control Committee: - 3.
-Failures of the biological spore test shall be brought to the attention of the Infection Control Officer or designee immediately so the appropriate surveillance measures can be initiated;
+The results of all biological spore monitoring shall be reported to the Infection Control Committee; and - 3.
+Failures of the biological spore test shall be brought to the attention of the Infection Control Officer or designee immediately so the appropriate surveillance measures can be initiated.